Arya0Patil/TeleFlix/README.md

 A new Flutter project.
 My first Flutter Project.
 The code might be dedundant and not effectively structured.
 I am learning ....
-This an app I built for my friend and is now live on play store with same name 'TeleFlix'
+App is now live on play store with same name 'TeleFlix'

 On the app you can browse for movies , also has a live chat feature where you can request movies.